 Seniors

-If you would like to attend any event; more information; your name added to the list for the future; please send an email to seniors@rscdsglasgow.org
+To attend any event, for more information or your name added to our list; please send an email to seniors@rscdsglasgow.org

 History

-In 1998, as part of the celebrations for the 75th Anniversary of The Royal Scottish Country Dance Society (also the anniversary of the first meeting held in Glasgow in 1923, leading to the formation of Glasgow Branch), a group of senior non-dancers and a few dancers who were still active attended an afternoon tea dance.
-They very much enjoyed the social aspects of dancing and missed this when no longer able to dance.
-Hence they wished to meet on a more regular basis, in a suitable venue.
-The first official meeting of the Seniors' Group was held in 1999 at the Ewington Hotel [Queens Park], organised by Ruth Beattie now Hon Branch President, assisted by Joyce Turkington and the late Dorothy Paterson.
+In 1998, for the 75th Anniversary celebration of RSCDS (Society) and the formation of Glasgow Branch, a group of senior non-dancers plus a few active dancers attended an afternoon tea dance.
+They all much enjoyed the social aspects of dancing even if no longer able to dance, and wished to meet on a more regular basis.
+The first official meeting of the Seniors' Group was held in 1999 at the Ewington Hotel organised by Ruth Beattie, assisted by Joyce Turkington and the late Dorothy Paterson.

-With the passing of time, this event has evolved into four meetings per year, Spring, Summer, Autumn and a Festive Lunch in December, open to all members of Glasgow Branch whether or not they dance on a regular basis.
-The general format for the ordinary meetings is a light lunch (soup, sandwiches, tea/coffee), followed by musical entertainment and/or a speaker.
-(There is an inclusive charge to cover the costs of a meeting, which can vary from meeting to meeting.)
+With the passing of time, this event has evolved into four meetings per year, Spring, Summer, Autumn and a Festive Lunch in December, open to all members of Glasgow Branch.
+The general format is a light lunch (soup, sandwiches, tea/coffee), followed by musical entertainment and/or a speaker.
+(The inclusive charge covers the costs of lunch and the meeting.)

 Alan MacPherson - April 2023